renatodinizc/iron_curl/README.md

 We welcome contributions!
 If you've found a bug or have a feature request, please open an issue.
 If you're ready to contribute code, please submit a pull request with your changes.

-Before contributing, please read our contributing guidelines (link to guidelines).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.